BaderNader321/Finance-Sales-Report/README.md

-# Finance & Sales Report
+# Finance and Sales Report

 ### Table of Contents
 * [Company Details](#company-details)